avarghesein/WhiteStat/README.md

 ## Prerequisites :

 As “WhiteStat” built on top of “DarkStat”, you’ve to configure “DarkStat” properly in your environment.
-A possible scenario has been mentioned here.
+A possible scenario has been [mentioned here](https://github.com/avarghesein/-NIX/blob/main/Raspberry%20Pi%20II%20(Buster)/MinimalNetworkBandwidthMonitor.md).